中文繁體 | 中文简体

-FYP Posters
+FYP/FYT Posters

+Each FYP/FYT group is required to produce a poster for the project/thesis.
 The posters must follow a specific format.

 Motivation

-The posters are intended to provide an overview of your project to non-specialists of various kinds on different occasions.
+The posters are intended to provide an overview of your project/thesis to non-specialists of various kinds on different occasions.
 They will be used in Open-House presentations, and may also be displayed in one of several display cases in the Laboratory hallways.

 Poster Layout

-See the Poster Layout in JPEG format.
 There are three sections in the poster layout:

 1. The logos(s) are placed in the upper-left and upper-right corners of the board.
 The logos have a standard format and size, and are provided.